Preesall: Public houses

 Preesall has one pub remaining: the Black Bull.
 A previous one, the Saracens Head, is now a bed and breakfast.

 Education

 The village has three schools—a secondary and two primary schools.
 Saint Aidan's, located on Cartgate, is a Church of England secondary school.
 Preesall Fleetwood's Charity School is a Church of England primary school on Mill Street.
 Carter's Charity Voluntary Controlled Primary School, is located on Pilling Lane.
 The entrepreneur Robin Drinkall attended Fleetwood's Charity School in the early 1970s.

+Carter's Charity is named after James Carter, a local yeoman, who established the school in 1710 for the children of the parish.
+The headteacher, Mr Hassett, has led the school since 2010.

 Transport

 Preesall used to lie on the long closed Garstang and Knot-End Railway which was built to provide an outlet for farmers in Over Wyre to transport their produce up and down the country.
 This section of the line opened on 30 July 1908, along with Preesall railway station.
 However, the line closed to passengers on 29 March 1930.
-There are bus services to and from both Lancaster and Blackpool.
+There are bus services to and from Lancaster and Blackpool.